Skip to content

 Best grass variety for the transition states

-If you live in the states between the north and south, you are in the transition zone.
-Here you have both the hot summers and freezing winters, so there is no definite grass type you should go for.
+You are in the transition zone if you live in the states between the North and South.
+Here, you have both hot summers and freezing winters, so there is no definite grass type you should go for.

-The ideal way to go about it is to find a grass variety that works well in your area.
-For example, if you are more on the north, go for cold season grass and vice versa.
+The ideal way to do it is to find a grass variety that works well in your area.
+For example, if you are more in the north, go for cold-season grass and vice versa.

-You might be having the best grass variety for your climate, but there is no way you will get the grass to grow if your lawn isn’t properly set up.
+You might have the best grass variety for your climate, but there is no way you will get the grass to grow if your lawn isn’t properly set up.
 If you have been planting the grass several times, but it’s not growing, check the condition of the lawn.

-If shade is the reason your grass isn’t growing, there are several ways you can go around it.
+If shade is the reason your grass isn’t growing, you can go around it in several ways.
 If you are like other homeowners and don’t want to remove the offending tree or hedge, find a shade-tolerant grass type and plant it instead.

 Is the area heavily trafficked?
 If you have people or even dogs walking on the lawn all the time, there is no way your grass seed will grow.
-For the grass to grow, you need to secure the area, so your pets and even people don’t get there.
+For the grass to grow, you must secure the area so your pets and people don’t get there.

-You also should determine the moisture in the area.
-While all grass varieties need water to germinate and grow, too much or too little of it can lead to problems.
+You should also determine the moisture level in the area.
+While all grass varieties need water to germinate and grow, too much or too little can lead to problems.

-For the grass to grow in your lawn, it should have the right amount of water.
-If water tends to accumulate in the area, especially during the rainy season, you should come up with ways to drain it, so you remain with the appropriate amount of water.
+The grass should have the right amount of water to grow on your lawn.
+If water tends to accumulate in the area, especially during the rainy season, you should devise ways to drain it so you remain with the appropriate amount of water.

-When it comes to irrigating the grass, take care that you don’t overwater the area that you end up damaging the grass.
+When irrigating the grass, take care that you don’t overwater the area that you end up damaging the grass.

 Sometimes the grass seed will fail to grow due to the old sod competing with the new seed.
-To increase the chances of the new grass growing, get rid of the old grass.
-The beauty is you don’t need to hire a professional or use specialized tools—the basic lawn tools will get the work done.
+To increase the chances of the new grass growing, eliminate the old grass.
+The beauty is that you don’t need to hire a professional or use specialized tools—the basic lawn tools will do the work.

 If you don’t want to use the tools, you can use the nonselective chemicals while taking care not to hurt yourself.